kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 ```

 ### make status
-The `make status` command shows an output as shown below
+The `make status` command shows an output as shown below - Use this command to know the current state of the Deployment
 ```bash
 ┌────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐
 │                                                                    ✨ Primary Instance:demo ✨                                                                     │